slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ## Luxonis Software Installation

 There is a collection of python examples, which is not needed for ROS2, but is useful for testing.

+It can be only installed if you have a **Desktop** edition of Ubuntu 24.04

-Note _virtual environment_ setup and activation.
+Note the _virtual environment_ setup and activation.
 ```
 mkdir ~/depthai
 cd ~/depthai